telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 ## Changing Color Variation

 Some of the Telerik themes support palettes, which contains resources for the associated theme.
-Some of the palettes have different what color variations, which can be changed with the **LoadPreset** method.
+Some of the palettes have different color variations, which can be changed with the **LoadPreset** method.

 #### [C#] Example 5: Changing the color variation of the theme